davisanc/AzureSecurityLabs/README.md

 ![TOPOLOGY](/images/traffc-analytics.PNG)

-Aslo, you may want to visualize the Network Topology.
+Also, you may want to visualize the Network Topology.
 In Network Watcher, click on **Topology** (Filter by Subscription, RG and VNET)

 ![TOPOLOGY](/images/topology.PNG)

 ## 6. Lab 3 – Control outbound security traffic with Azure Firewall

-Azure Firewall is a stateful firewall as a service, built in with high availability and cloud scalability.
+Azure Firewall is a stateful firewall as a service, with high availability and cloud scalability built-in.
 The primary use case for the Azure Firewall is to centrally create, enforce and log application and network policies.
 As the **first version** of the product, the firewall is focused on **securing outbound flows by FQDN whitelisting/blacklisting**.
-It provides source network address translation and it’s integrated with Azure Monitor for logging and analytics
+It provides source network address translation and it is integrated with Azure Monitor for logging and analytics.

+### 6.1 - Enabling Azure Firewall preview

-At this time the Azure Firewall is on public preview.
+The Azure Firewall is currently in public preview.
 To enable the firewall in your subscription you need use the following Azure PowerShell commands:

 ```
 Register-AzureRmProviderFeature -FeatureName AllowRegionalGatewayManagerForSecureGateway -ProviderNamespace Microsoft.Network